distributed1/LAB001-colrecom-directory/docs/adr/0001-high-level-content-and-recommendation-design.md

 The catalog will provide a calculated view of the content for the users.
 We will choose no-relational storage for this view.

+Considerations:
+* We want to avoid calculate the total score for a content in the content service; we will store each Recommendation and Content in their respective tables and trigger a domain event when they are created
+* The catalog would be responsive for now to calculate the avg Recommendation score and update the Content representation in its database

 ![](../diagrams/adr0001.png)

 ## Consequences